bstoinev/custom-web-server/README.md

 Also, the custom-web-server accepts commands to execute local to the OS actions, such as starting applications in the localy logged in user session.
 Check LaunchProcessCommand.cs and LaunchProcessCommandWin32Helper.cs

-The custm-web-server is loaded in a separate AppDomain and make use of shadow copies to hot-update the executing files.
+The custom-web-server is loaded in a separate AppDomain and make use of shadow copies to hot-update the executing files.
 See KernelBootstrapper.cs